Great Streets Program

 CPED issued the annual Great Streets Business District Support (BDS) RFP on January 17, 2018.
 Proposals are due by 4:00 p.m., Friday, February 23, 2018.

-- The RFP document contains the information needed to submit a responsive proposal, including: restrictions to Great Streets-eligible geographic areas, eligible and ineligible activities, contract requirements, evaluation criteria, and important dates.
+- The RFP document (PDF) contains the information needed to submit a responsive proposal, including: restrictions to Great Streets-eligible geographic areas, eligible and ineligible activities, contract requirements, evaluation criteria, and important dates.
 Please review this carefully.

 - The RFP Proposal Form is the Word document for organizations to use and submit as outlined in the RFP document.